Arizona State vs. Colorado NCAA Football Odds, Plays and Insights | September 25, 2021

 Colorado Stats and Trends

-- Colorado has one win against the spread in three games this season.
+- So far this season Colorado has one win against the spread.

-- This year, the Buffaloes won ATS in their only game as an underdog of 14 points or more.
+- The Buffaloes covered the spread in their only game when underdogs by 14 points or more.

-- In games that Colorado churns out more than 246.7 yards, the team is 1-0 against the spread and 1-1 overall.
+- When Colorado picks up over 246.7 yards, the team is 1-0 against the spread and 1-1 overall.

 - The Buffaloes have turned the ball over three times, three fewer times than the Sun Devils have forced turnovers (6).